-The Permittees shall establish and implement a Community Relations Plan (CRP) to describe how the Permittees will keep communities and interested members of the public informed of Permit-related activities, including waste management, closure, post-closure, and corrective action, as specified in 20.4.1.900 NMAC (incorporating 40 CFR §270.32(b)(2)).
-The CRP shall explain how communities and interested members of the public can participate in Permit-related activities.
+The Permittees shall establish and implement a Community Relations Plan (CRP) to describe how the Permittees will keep communities and interested members of the general public, including interested members of New Mexico's nations, tribes, and pueblos (collectively referred to as interested parties) informed of Permit-related activities, including waste management, closure, post-closure, and corrective action, as specified in 20.4.1.900 NMAC (incorporating 40 CFR §270.32(b)(2)).
+The CRP shall explain how interested parties can participate in Permit-related activities.

 The Permittees shall implement and post the CRP on the WIPP Home Page within 180 days of the effective date of this Permit.
-The Permittees shall maintain the CRP until the termination of this Permit.
+The Permittees shall maintain the CRP until the termination of this Permit